tomz/jsmvc_rankings/README.md

 ![link to the ranking app screen shot](https://raw.github.com/tomz/jsmvc_rankings/master/public/top_jsmvc_frameworks_table-2014-01-01.png)

 Notice that if we count the Backbone extension frameworks like Marionette(4261), Chaplin(2483), and Thorax(1098), Backbone is still #1.
-But it looks like Angular is growing at a faster rate than others and should surprise the Backbone+extension total at some point.
+But it looks like Angular is growing at a faster pace than others and should surpass the Backbone+extensions total at some point.

 I wrote this little app using Rails 4, Twitter Bootstrap, Highcharts, and MongoDB/Mongoid to track the rankings of those frameworks, see the screen shot below.